zhengh42/littlebitofdata/content/_index.md

 disable_highlight: true
 ---

-This is Hong, currently a postdoctoral researcher working at Stanford University, Center for Biomedical Informatics Research, [Gevaert Lab](http://med.stanford.edu/gevaertlab.html).
+This is Hong, currently a postdoctoral researcher working at Stanford University, Center for Biomedical Informatics Research, <a href=http://med.stanford.edu/gevaertlab.html target="_blank">Gevaert Lab</a>.

-I got my PhD from The University of Hong Kong, Department of Clinical Oncology, under the supervision of [Prof. Maria Lung](http://www.oncology.hku.hk/staff_mlung.html).
+I got my PhD from The University of Hong Kong, Department of Clinical Oncology, under the supervision of <a href=http://www.oncology.hku.hk/staff_mlung.html target="_blank">Prof. Maria Lung</a>.
 I study bioinformatics and cancer genomics.
 My thesis title was _Identification of Genetic Susceptibility Genes and Characterization of Somatic Mutations in Nasopharyngeal Carcinoma_.

 My interests focus on big data in genomics and precision medicine.
 I work with multiple omics datasets, including whole-genome, whole-exome, transcriptome, methylome, etc. I am proficient in several programming languages (R, Python, Linux/Bash, and Perl), statistical analysis, and machine learning methods.